-The emergency nature of this move meant Darius was leaving a level four family-like group home to go to a level 14 residential treatment facility to live with 39 teenagers.
-All of the other children were a few years older than him and many had criminal records.
+The result of this decision meant that Darius had to leave that family-like environment to move into an institutional setting known then as a high-level residential treatment facility.
+All of the other children in the residential treatment facility were a few years older than him and most had criminal records.
 All except Darius were on psychotropic medication to control their behavior.
 In one swift decision, this sweet little boy’s childhood was ripped away from him.
-I knew this was way too big of a jump in the level of care for Darius.
-His behavior did not warrant such a move, but the decision was made without me, his advocate.
+I knew this was way too big of a jump in the level of care for Darius and I fought hard against it, but no one would listen to me.
+His behavior did not warrant such a move, but the decision was made without me.

 The next morning after I heard the news, we grabbed a garbage bag full of Darius’s belongings, told him to say goodbye and moved him an hour away.
 He kicked and screamed the whole way there.
 Darius even tried to jump out of the car onto the freeway.
 He was TERRIFIED and so incredibly hurt.
 “But we had a contract!!” he screamed.
 “What happened to the contract?
 You promised!”
 Little did he know, that’s exactly what I said to everyone when I learned about this decision.
 Everyone had broken their promise to work with him.
-We assured him that we believed in him, but we were about to fail his test.
-It had only been a couple of weeks since we had signed that contract, but it didn’t matter.
-They still kicked him out.
-And his introduction into this new home was to be physically restrained.
+His introduction into the new building had him being physically restrained against the trauma response he was having to a traumatic experience.
 I cannot compare the trauma I experienced that day with the trauma Darius experienced, but it was deep for both of us.
 Just much, much deeper for him.

-Unfortunately, Darius never found a permanent home and he continued to face many challenges.
-I wish I could take away the multiple layers of secondary abuse he experienced in his years with judges as parents.
+Darius never found a permanent home and he continued to face many challenges in life.
+I wish I could take away the multiple layers of secondary abuse he experienced in his years with the court system as his parent.
 The trauma he endured.
 The rejection he didn’t deserve.
-The difference would have changed his life.
 He was born precious and continues to be an incredible human being worthy of love and success.
 And although he is not choosing to live his life as a victim anymore, he truly was a victim in the truest sense of the word.